ruby-cube/rue/packages/etre/README.md

 ## Interfaces

-When defining a role, the config’s interface property defines an interface that any must be implemented either by one of the roles that inherits that role or by the manual compose function.
+When defining a role, the config’s interface property defines an interface that must be implemented either by one of the roles that inherits that role or by the manual compose function.

 ```tsx
 type ICharacter = {